-- a copy of the applicant's passport (bio-data page);
+a copy of the applicant's passport (bio-data page with at least six months validity);

-- two passport-size photos;
+- a recent passport-size photograph;

-- a cover letter from the agency;
+- a cover letter from the agency; and

-- a recommendation letter from the Ministry of Foreign Affairs; and

 - documents to support official status.

 Permits may be issued for 6 months, 12 months, 24 months or 36 months depending on the application.